surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.48.4-rc.1 =
+= 3.48.4-rc.2 =

-(2017/11/18) Added a 'wpsso_get_event_place_id' filter for single event options.
-Refactored the WpssoAdmin methods that retrieve the readme.txt and setup.html file contents.
+(2017/11/18) Fixed the description from Yoast SEO in a post loop.
+Added a 'wpsso_get_event_place_id' filter for single event place ids.

 = 3.48.3 =